Lochgilphead: History

 As a planned settlement, Lochgilphead was created in 1790, shortly after the completion of a road from Inveraray to Campbeltown.
 After the completion of the Crinan Canal in 1801, the town became more important as a link across the Kintyre peninsula.
 When a road was completed in 1830, Lochgilphead was linked to Oban.
 In 1831 a pier was built, promoting maritime transit between Lochgilphead and Glasgow, and other ports along the Irish Sea.

 In 1975 Lochgilphead was chosen as the administrative headquarters of the Argyll and Bute District Council as part of local government reorganisation, due to its central location.

-There are a large number of Neolithic remains, including cup and ring marks in the nearby Kilmartin Glen.
+There are a large number of Neolithic remains, including cup and ring marks in the nearby Kilmartin Glen, and Dunadd Hillfort (capital of the Kingdom of Dál Riata) is also close.